beyerleinf/esbuild-azure-functions/README.md

 const config: BuilderConfigType = {
   project: process.cwd(),
   esbuildOptions: {
-    outdir: 'MyCustomOutDir'
+    outdir: 'MyCustomOutDir',
-  }
+  },
 };

 const main = async () => {
   await build(config);
-}
+};

 main();
 ```

 ## Watch mode

 ### From the CLI

-By default, *esbuild-azure-functions* expects a config file called `esbuild-azure-functions.config.json` in the directory you are running it from.
+By default, _esbuild-azure-functions_ expects a config file called `esbuild-azure-functions.config.json` in the directory you are running it from.
 You can specify a different config location with the `-c | --config` flag.
 Refer to the [Config section](#config) for config options.

 ```
 npx esbuild-azure-functions --watch [-c <config location>]